jax-ml/jax/docs/new_docs/101/transformations.md

 result = jax.vmap(f)(jnp.arange(3))
 ```

-The printed value isn't an array — it's a tracer, a stand-in for `x`.
-What a
+The printed value isn't an array, but a tracer, a stand-in for an element of
-tracer always knows is the *JAX type* of the value it stands for, which you
+`jnp.arange(3)`.
+A tracer always has the same *JAX type* as the value it
-can query with {func}`jax.typeof` (for arrays, the JAX type roughly means
-shape and dtype).
-Here `x`'s type is `int32[]`: inside the transformed
+stands for, which you can query with {func}`jax.typeof`.
+Here `x`'s type is
-function, `x` is a rank-0 `int32` array (shape `()`, hence the empty
+`int32[]`: inside the transformed function, `x` is a rank-0 `int32` array
-brackets), exactly as `f` is written to expect.
-The tracer's printout also
+(shape `()`, hence the empty brackets), exactly as `f` is written to expect.
-reveals `vmap`'s bookkeeping: a batch of three such values.
-As the traced
+The tracer's printout also reveals `vmap`'s bookkeeping: a batch of three such
-function runs, each operation like `x * 2` is recorded rather than (only)
+values.
+As the traced function runs, each operation like `x * 2` is
-computed.
-The recorded sequence of
-operations is what the transformation actually operates on: `vmap` rewrites
+intercepted by the transformation.
+What happens next depends on the
+transformation being applied: `vmap` replaces each intercepted operation with
-each recorded operation to act on a batch axis, and `grad` applies the chain
+a batched version, and `grad` applies each operation's derivative rule.

-rule to the recorded operations in reverse.
+Another thing a transformation can do is simply record all the operations and
+their data dependencies.
+The result represents the computation performed by
+the traced function, specialized to the JAX types of the inputs that were

-The recorded program has a concrete representation, called a *jaxpr*.
-To see
+provided.
+JAX's datatype for representing such a computation is a *jaxpr*.
+To
-one, we can borrow {func}`jax.jit` — the compilation transformation we'll meet
+see one, we can borrow {func}`jax.jit`, the compilation transformation we'll
-properly in the performance docs — and ask it to run only its tracing step:
+meet properly in the performance docs, and ask it to run only its tracing
+step:

 ```{code-cell}
 def g(x):